|Request Full Details|

-Presently, turbulence modelling based on Reynolds-Averaged Navier Stokes (RANS) equations is the most common and practical approach for turbulence simulation.
-RANS are time-averaged modification of Navier-Stokes equations and turbulence models are semi-empirical mathematical relations that are used to predict the general effect of turbulence.
-The objective of turbulence modelling is to develop equations that will predict the time-averaged velocity, pressure, and temperature fields without calculating the complete turbulent flow pattern as a function of time.
+Turbulence models based on Reynolds-Averaged Navier Stokes (RANS) equations are the most common and practical approaches for turbulence simulation.
 Unfortunately, there is no single universally accepted turbulence model that works for all flows and all regimes.
-Therefore, users have to use engineering judgement to choose from a number of different alternatives sine the accuracy and effectiveness of each model varies depending on the application.
+Therefore, users have to use engineering judgement to choose from a number of different alternatives since the accuracy and effectiveness of each model varies depending on the application.

 |CFDkn2||State the Reynolds Averaged Navier Stokes equations.|